kizniche/Mycodo/docs/Device-Notes.md

 In this case the Vendor ID is 10c4 The Product ID is ea60

+!!! note
-Note: If you have multiple devices and you find your IDs to be the same, you can change IDs with the Simplicity Studio Xpress Configurator tool (discussed starting on page 6 of the [AN721: USBXpress™ Device Configuration and Programming Guide](https://www.silabs.com/documents/public/application-notes/AN721.pdf)).
+    If you have multiple devices and you find your IDs to be the same, you can change IDs with the Simplicity Studio Xpress Configurator tool (discussed starting on page 6 of the [AN721: USBXpress Device Configuration and Programming Guide](https://www.silabs.com/documents/public/application-notes/AN721.pdf)).

 Since I changed the serial number field - this will be unique.